airtimeEnthusiast/GraphViz-Designer/README.md

 # GraphViz Designer
-This project involved the development of a Java program for graph manipulation and analysis, along with implementing various design patterns and continuous integration.
+This project for a Software QA class involved the development of a Java program for graph manipulation and analysis, along with implementing various design patterns and continuous integration.
 The program was designed to facilitate comprehensive testing of functions within the graphviz-java library.

 ### Merge
 ![Merge](images/merge.png)